-The discount rate used to measure the total pension liability was 6.50%.
-The projection of cash flows used to determine the discount rate assumed that employee contributions will be made at the current contribution rate and that matching employer contributions will be made at rates equal to the member rate.
+The discount rate used to measure the total pension asset was 6.50%.
+The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rate and that matching employer contributions will be made at rates equal to the member rate.
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension asset.

-Sensitivity of (Asset)/Liability to Changes in the Discount Rate:
+Sentivity of (Asset)/Liability to Changes in the Discount Rate:

-The following presents the City's proportionate share of the net pension (asset)/liability of SDRS, calculated using the discount rate of 6.50%, as well as what the City's proportionate share of the net pension (asset)/liability would be if it were calculated using a discount rate the is 1% point lower (5.50%) or 1% point higher (7.50%) than the current rate:
+The following presents the City's proportionate share of the net pension (asset)/liability calculated using the discount rate of 6.50%, as well as what the City's proportionate share of the net pension (asset)/liability would be if it were calculated using a discount rate the is 1% point lower (5.50%) or 1% point higher (7.50%) than the current rate:

+Current Discount

-Discount 1% Decrease 5.50% Rate 6.50% 1% Increase 7.50% City's proportionate share of the net pension (asset)/liability \$150,978 \$(93,240) \$(291,488)
+1% Decrease Rate 1% Increase

+5.50% 6.50% 7.50%

+City's proportionate share of the net pension (asset)/liability \$179,969 \$ (878) \$(148,777)